jerbenasfre/webcrawler/README.md

 # ABOUT
-This webcrawler was an assigned project for COMPSCI 121 Information Retrieval @ University of California Irvine and this repo is a slightly more cleaned up version of my original group's repo (https://github.com/invulnarable27/121SC, https://github.com/invulnarable27/CS121_InvertedIndex)
+This webcrawler was an assigned class project and this repo is a slightly more cleaned up version of my original group's repo (https://github.com/invulnarable27/121SC, https://github.com/invulnarable27/CS121_InvertedIndex)

 The webcrawler crawls a static corpus of the UCI domains.
 It parses the contents of a website, and creates an index of the words before moving onto a linked page.